FOR CLIENT QUERIES: +44 718 404 9362

 - There are major currency pairs and minor/exotic currency pairs

-All forex pairs are quoted in terms of one currency versus another.
+All currency pairs are quoted in terms of one currency versus another.
 Each currency pair has a base which is the first denoted currency, and a counter which is the second.

 When you place a trade on a currency pair, you’re essentially buying one currency and selling another – but in a single transaction.
 So for example, going long or ‘buying’ EUR/USD means you’re buying the Euro and selling the US dollar.
 Going short means that you’re ‘selling’ the Euro and buying the US dollar.